 Before applying for a New Colombo Plan Scholarship, students should consider their personal financial circumstances and ensure that undertaking a Scholarship Program will not overextend them financially.
 Exchange rates can fluctuate.
-The Scholarship should be used as intended.
+Any money a Scholar receives for the purpose of the Scholarship Program must only be used for the purpose of the Scholarship.
+The money must not be used for any other purpose.